Who is winning in the Kamala Harris veepstakes?

 Buttigieg was not in the initial rumblings about who should be a Harris running mate.
 But last week, former House Majority Whip James Clyburn, the man most people credit with making Biden president, said on MSNBC that “he’s been a fantastic Secretary of Transportation.
 He would make an outstanding VP.”

 That’s an endorsement Buttigieg needs for one reason alone: during his 2020 campaign, Buttigieg never fully earned the trust of Black voters and he won just one contest in the overwhelmingly white Iowa.
-But the dean of the South Carolina Democratic delegation and one of the most senior Black elected officials in Washington endorsing him could give him a boost.
+Clyburn, one of the senior Black Democrats in Congress, could give him a boost.
+He also appeared during the White Dudes for Harris Zoom call.
+But as of right now, there is little indication Buttigieg is high on the shortlist.

 Join our commenting forum